SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 Glottalization is the partial or complete closure or constriction of the glottis.
 [+constricted glottis] indicates glottalization.
-More rarely, [+ glottalization] can indicate glottalization.
+More rarely, [+glottalization] can indicate glottalization.
 Glottalization may be partial glottalization or total glottalization.
 A glottalized consonant/vowel is a consonant/vowel produced at the same time as glottalization.
 Stiff voice is very slight glottalization.